-John Kameel Farah is a Toronto–based composer, pianist and visual artist.
+John Kameel Farah is a composer, pianist and visual artist based between Toronto and Berlin.
 He studied composition and piano performance at the University of Toronto, where he received the Glenn Gould Composition Award twice during his studies.
 In 1999 he had private lessons with Terry Riley in California, and later at the Arabic Music Retreat in Hartford.
-In 1998, he performed the complete solo piano works of Arnold Schoenberg in Toronto.
+In 1998, he performed the complete solo piano works of Arnold Schoenberg in Toronto, and most recently, the first book of Bach’s “Well-Tempered Clavier” in Berlin.
 Toronto’s NOW Magazine named his as Best Pianist 2006.
 In 2011 John received the K.M.
 Hunter Artist Award for Music from the Ontario Arts Council.

 Farah now focuses primarily on his own creative hybrid of improvisation, composition and electronic music.
 Simultaneously using piano, synthesizer, computer, and at times harpsichord and organ, his solo performances exist between the worlds of the concert pianist and the electronic producer, mixing forays into free improvisation, jazz, electro–acoustics, middle-eastern modes and rhythms and ambient minimalism, transforming them into imaginative, surrealistic structures.

 In an effort to expand his musical palette, his music draws upon an interest in history, mythology and painting.
 As a visual artist, his intricate ink drawings have been presented at solo and group exhibitions.
-He has also composed extensively for solo piano as well as for string quartet, percussion groups, wind ensembles and electronic arrangements.
+He has composed extensively for solo piano, as well as for string quartet, percussion groups and chamber ensembles.

 “Behind a stage set up that can include piano, Baroque harpsichords, various synthesizers, and laptop computers, John Kameel Farah cuts an impressive and unforgettable figure in solo performance.
 As such diverse instrumentation readily suggests, Farah is interested in working in a wide open creative field through which he can combine, juxtapose, and transform the musics that interest him most: Early and Baroque keyboard music, ambient minimalism, Middle-Eastern music, Electronic Dance Music, and electroacoustics.